gregorywoolery/zBank/zBank-client/README.md

 ## :dart: About ##

-This is a banking app make with Ionic/Angular that can allow users to view transactions and anaylsis on monthly spendings/earnings.
+This is a banking app made with Ionic/Angular that can allow users to view transactions and anaylsis on monthly spendings/earnings.

 ## :rocket: Technologies ##